 Permanent Member of Centre for Advanced Studies in Olive Groves and Olive Oils, Jaén, Spain

 Gassan Hodaifa is Food Engineer (University of Albaath, Syria), Chemical Engineer (University of Granada, Sapain) and PhD holder from the University of Jaén, Spain in the Doctoral Program of “Biotechnology and Agri-Food Engineering”.
 He has been an Assistant Professor and Associate Professor at the University of Jaén (2005/06) and the Complutense University of Madrid, Spain (2006/09).
 Currently, he works as Professor at the Pablo de Olavide University in Seville, Spain.
 He is a member of the research group "Bioprocesses TEP-138 (Junta de Andalucía)" and works in the research lines of Microalgae, Treatment of Wastewaters, Chemical Oxidation, Membrane Technology, Adsorption, Pesticide Removal, Olive Oil Processing and Enzyme Biotechnology.
-He developed a new technology for olive mill wastewaters treatment.
-Currently, he is involved in the development of a new research line about Nematode biomass production in bioreactors for its use in aquaculture and in the production of biofuels.
-He participated in 24 research projects (European, National and with companies).
+He developed a new technology for olive mill wastewater treatment.
+Currently, he is involved in the development of a new line of research about nematode biomass production in bioreactors for use in aquaculture and in the production of biofuels.
+He has participated in 24 research projects (European, national and commercial).
 He has designed, installed and automated an industrial pilot plant for wastewater treatment of oil mills (3-5 m3/h).
 He is the co-founder of the Start off “CEPATM Nematode Production for Aquaculture, S.L.”.
-As a result of his research work, 47 articles have been published in JCR, 25 of them belong to Q1, 15 Q2 and 7 in Q3, 2 patents for water purification of olive oil mill wastewater, 3 books, and 27 book chapters in prestigious publishers such as Academic Press (Elsevier), CRC Press, Taylor and Francis Group, Springer International Publishing AG etc. He managed as Editor a number of Special Issues in Journal of Chemistry and Catalysts Journal.
-He has participated in 105 Congresses and Conferences, 90 of them are international.
+As a result of his research work, 47 articles have been published in JCR, 25 of them belong to Q1, 15 Q2 and 7 in Q3, 2 patents for water purification of olive oil mill wastewater, 3 books, and 27 book chapters in prestigious publishers such as Academic Press (Elsevier), CRC Press, Taylor and Francis Group, Springer International Publishing AG etc. He has managed a number of Special Issues in Journal of Chemistry and Catalysts Journal as editor.
+He has participated in 105 Congresses and Conferences, 90 of them international.
 He has been active as a reviewer for more than 60 JCR journals such as App.
-Energy, J. Clenear Prod. etc. and he is member of the Editorial Board of 4 international journals.
-In his keynote at the 3rd CAJG Professor Hodaifa will talk about the application of microalgae cultures in wastewater treatment.
+Energy, J. Clenear Prod. etc. and he is a member of the Editorial Board of 4 international journals.
+In his keynote speech at the 3rd CAJG, Professor Hodaifa will talk about the application of microalgae cultures to wastewater treatment.

 Track 5.
 Exploration & Theoretical Geophysics, Seismic & Well Logging Methods, Mathematical Geosciences